j-wenning/GlobalResult.js/README.md

 # GlobalResult.js

-## Description

-A simple utility for injecting a Result type into the global namespace
+_A simple utility for injecting a Result type into the global namespace_

 ## API